 WhatsApp Business Bot

-WhatsApp offers the Business API for automated messaging, though it requires business verification and has more complex setup than other platforms.
+WhatsApp offers a Business API for automated messaging.
+It requires business verification and is more complex to set up than other platforms.

 Step-by-Step Setup